xDBML in 5 minutes

 ├─→ Neo4j Cypher schema

-└─→ ODCS schema sectionBut more importantly: xDBML is the markup that AI assistants and modeling tools use to describe schemas.
-When you ask Claude, GPT-5, or any modern LLM to "design a schema for X," the model produces nested objects, polymorphic types, foreign-key references, and arrays of records.
+└─→ ODCS schema sectionBut more importantly: xDBML is the markup that AI assistants and data modeling tools use to describe schemas.
+When you ask Claude, ChatGPT, Gemini, Grok, Llama, Mistral AI, or any modern LLM to "design a schema for X," the model produces nested objects, polymorphic types, foreign-key references, and arrays of records.
 JSON Schema can express most of these but only for JSON-shaped data; SQL DDL can express tables and constraints but not nested types; Avro can express records but not relational schemas. xDBML is the only mainstream markup that expresses all of them, in the same syntax, with the AI-readiness metadata (synonyms, business terms, tags, granularity) that lets natural-language queries resolve to canonical schema elements without guesswork.

 The same schema you author by hand is the schema your AI assistant can extend, refactor, and round-trip back to you.
 The same schema you generate from MongoDB can be lifted to Oracle, validated as JSON Schema, or wrapped in an ODCS contract.